Tatrabbit/ytp-king/README.md

 Compiling
 ---------

-**You are welcome to fork this, of course, but please wait until I'm able to stabalize the code base.** It's a mess right now, only one week old at the time of this writing.
+**You are welcome to fork this, of course, ~~but please wait until I'm able to stabalize the code base.~~ (It's been too long and I won't die on this hill.
+I encourage you to play around with it.)** It's a mess right now, only one week old at the time of this writing.

 This app is being built with cross-platform compatibility in mind, but currently, project files only exist for Windows.
 In addition, there are some platform specific things which are Windows only.
 However, I'm taking great pains to make sure that it will compile on other platforms without too much effort.